andrey-yemelyanov/refactoring-java/README.md

 PrintWriter out = new PrintWriter(someSocket.getOutputStream());
 customer.printStatement(out)

 All of that makes code cleaner and more test-friendly.
-We can now completely isolate tests for each type of a movie.
+We can now completely isolate unit tests for each type of a movie.

 PS: Usually I would create a Maven project with the src and test folders but I just wanted to focus on the actual object-oriented design here.
+And I am relying on the Main class as a rudimentary testing framework.

 ## To run the test: